PiSupply/PiJuice/Software/README.md

 led: LED designator, one of: 'D1', 'D2'.
 count: number of blinks for count in range [1 - 254], blink indefinite number of times for count = 255.
 rgb1: [r, g, b] is array of brightness levels of LED components in first period of blink, where r, g and b, are in range [0 – 255].
-period1: duration of first blink period in range [10 – 2550] miliseconds.
+period1: duration of first blink period in range [10 – 2550] milliseconds.
 rgb2: [r, g, b] is array of brightness levels of LED components in second period of blink, where r, g and b, are in range [0 – 255].
-Period2: duration of second blink period in range [10 – 2550] miliseconds.
+Period2: duration of second blink period in range [10 – 2550] milliseconds.
 Example:
 ```python
 pijuice.status.SetLedBlink('D2', 10, [0,200,100], 1000, [100, 0, 0], 500)